Geoff Chappell - Software Analyst

 |Microsoft Development Root Certificate Authority 2014||(new) root for Insider Preview and flightsigning|

 In practice, the old roots won’t be seen in WHQL signatures that Microsoft gives to new drivers for execution on Windows 10.
 Of the new roots, Microsoft Root Certificate Authority 2010 is the one to expect in signatures for drivers that are intended for a formal Windows 10 release, rather than for quick fixes and previews.
-How the certificate chain gets to this root is irrelevant, but different types of signature will be created by signing with different certificates and the correlation will tend to be reliable for a time, such that a few examples can usefully be presented for concreteness:
+How the certificate chain gets to this root is irrelevant, but different types of signature will be created by signing with different certificates and an observed correlation will tend to be reliable for a time, such that a few examples can usefully be presented for concreteness:

 |Signature Type||Certification Path (Root CA to End Entity)|